-Output the indicated command script, advanced script, or diagnostic.
-The desired script or diagnostic can be specified by ID or by a combination of name and type.
-If more than one name match occurs, an error will be reported.
-You must specify the unique script by ID.
+Output the indicated command script, advanced script or diagnostic.
+The desired script or diagnostic can be specified by ID, or by a combination of name and type.
+If more than one name match occurs, then an error will be reported and you must specify the unique script desired by ID.

-- -id <Script / Diagnositc ID> ID of the desired script or diagnostic. - -name <Script / Diagnositc Name> Name of the desired script or diagnostic. - -type <Script / Diagnositc Type> Type of the desired script or diagnostic.
+- -id ID of the desired script or diagnostic - -name Name of the desired script or diagnostic - -type Type of the desired script or diagnostic may be command, advanced or diagnostic show server option show server option -name <option name> [-default <default value>]

-show script -id 5

-show script -name "Edit Port Duplex" -type command
+- show script -id 5 - show script -name "Edit Port Duplex" -type command